- Made from Natural Cork

 Portugal – the largest producer of cork – is where we get our cork leather upholstery alternative.
 Portugal has 1/3 of the total area of cork oak trees, and is responsible for around 50% of the world’s cork production.
 Portugal is not only exporting cork (around 65% of the world´s cork export) but also importing, mostly from Spain.
 Cork represents more than 30% of all forest products exported and 2% of all exported goods.

 The cork oak tree is a very unique tree with a long lifetime and an enormous capacity for regeneration.
 Harvesting takes place always between May and August, when the tree is at its most active phase of growth and it is easier to strip the bark without damaging the trunk.
 An average cork oak tree can live up to 200 years which gives an opportunity to strip the bark around 16 times with 9-12 year intervals.
 From all the cork oak forests, approximately 340,000 tons of cork are harvested each year.

 It is estimated that every year cork oak forests retain up to 14 million tons of CO2, a sizeable contribution to reducing greenhouse gas emissions.

 Cork oak also increases its ability to absorb these gases during the natural regeneration process that follows stripping.
 This means a stripped cork tree absorbs on average five times more CO2.
 The ability to retain carbon dioxide is also passed on to manufactured cork products, which continue to absorb CO2.

 Okay, but Cork on Furniture?

-It can be spectacular on an entire couch, but is a particularly fantastic option for beds and ottomans (we’ve done several cube ottomans), because of its incredible durability and stain resistance.
+Cork upholstery can be spectacular on an entire couch, but is a particularly fantastic vegan leather fabric for beds and ottomans (we’ve done several cube ottomans), because of its incredible durability and stain resistance.
 Cork is well suited for tight back pieces like the Metro, Charlotte, Belmont, or Arden models.
 Call us today for swatches of this wonderful vegan leather alternative.